kdmayer/PointER/documentation/DB_CONTAINER_SETUP.md

     vagrant up && \
     vagrant ssh

+### Increase partition size for vagrant
+Even though we specified the disk size in the Vagrantfile to 150GB, we require some further steps to liberate this space.
+Steps are based on: https://nguyenhoa93.github.io/Increase-VM-Partition/

+In the VM, we check the disk size with

+    df -h

+We need to increase the limited disk size of /dev/mapper/vagrant--vg-root (~19GB).
+First, we

+    sudo cfdisk /dev/sda

+and use arrows to select sda1, then [Resize], specify space to 150GB, then [Write] and [Quit].
+Next, we resize the physical volume

+    sudo pvresize /dev/sda1

+Then we expand the virtual volume

+    sudo lvextend -r -l +100%FREE /dev/mapper/vagrant--vg-root

 ### Singularity Setup including pgpointcloud, conda, python environment and project folder
 #### Pgpointcloud container with conda
 In the VM, create an empty container definition file